 WE own these feelings and sensations and yet we give them away to some guy, thinking HE is the cause because he looks delicious in a T-shirt at the gym and we’re tired of our husbands farting (literally) around the house in their sagging underwear.

 If you want to throw it all away and go off with this guy who you THINK is the answer, go for it.
 But I guarantee you, in a short amount of time, you will meet yourself, in a new relationship, washing some new guy’s sagging underwear.
 Because this whole thing has nothing to do with him, and everything to do with YOU.

 Go to the florist and get whatever you like and put your flowers where you can be with them.
-Sometimes when I buy myself flowers I get a tiny bouquet I can keep in my car since I drive so much.
-Then I take them out to go in my office and bring them back home.
+Sometimes, when I buy myself flowers, I get a tiny bouquet I can keep in my car since I drive so much.
+Then, I take them out to go from my office and bring them back home.

 Get yourself touched and loved up with a yummy massage.
 For an added benefit take a mineral bath or a steam.
 Your body will love the sensory sensuality!

 Get some beautiful notecards and write love letters to yourself, to your friends, or to your family.
 Expressing your love and gratitude will increase your feelings of joy and satisfaction.

 I had a client one time who was afraid her marriage might break up.
 She was SO afraid of being out of control we decided she needed to kick the pattern.
 I asked her to run around the outside of her house naked (don’t worry, she lives in the country).
 And she did it!

 And it broke a magic spell of "stuffy mom" syndrome.
 You don't have to get naked, but pick something that's on the wild side.
 When we spend all of our time taking care of whining, crying, laughing, screaming little people who can’t have a decent human conversation it makes us go a little crazy, in the "bad way".